How to communicate to customers with empathy via email during a crisis

 While SMS is just another vehicle, it shows the importance of thinking critically about every marketing channel you use to engage with customers.To create a cohesive brand experience, you have to think about every touchpoint and reassess your communications as needed.

 Spreading some joy

-Asking your community what resonates with them
+Ask your community what resonates with them

 The email asks, “What’s resonating with you?
 Do you still want to hear about new collection launches and sustainability related stuff?
 Or do you need a break?
 Please let us know.”

-Segmenting based on relevance
+Segment based on relevance

-Navigating a fluid situation
+How marketers can navigate a fluid situation